-The parish can be described as remote, being situated down nearly 5km (3 miles) of single-track road (bounded by high Devon Banks with hedges and passing places), from the A379 Kingsbridge to Plymouth road.
-These roads are also the main access for machinery travelling between farmland.
+The parish can be described as remote, situated down nearly 5km (3 miles) of single-track road (bounded by high Devon Banks with hedges and passing places), from the A379 Kingsbridge to Plymouth.
+The southernmost part of the parish is dominated by two large static caravan parks with over 500 pitches resulting in a ratio of 4.1 caravans to every house in the parish.
+The traffic to and from these sites constitutes a major problem for residents, as well as for the movement of farm animals and machinery.